 When you change your hairstyle too much, you are defeating the purpose of a protective style.
 Hair becomes brittle over time and especially at the tips.
 Too much styling can lead to breakage or overworking your hair strands, causing them to kink and dry out.
 We recommend keeping a style for at least a week and then waiting before switching up the look.

 Most all protective hairstyles will allow you to grow your hair long.
 Styles will need to be retouched and adjusted as hair growth becomes more prevalent.
 Protective styles do not make your hair grow any faster than traditional styles.

 WHAT TO DO BEFORE PROTECTIVE HAIRSTYLES?

 You should always clean your hair thoroughly before starting any new protective hairstyles.
 It is recommended that you use a conditioner or moisturizing cream to help nourish your hair to help prevent dryness and frizz.

 Every hairstyle’s lifespan is going to be dependant on many factors.
 Styles can last anywhere from 2 to 8 weeks and even longer with the help of a licensed stylist and recommended hair care.

 Protective hairstyles have the same purpose, and that’s to help safeguard your hair.
 Techniques that protect your hair will prevent abrasion and manipulation, shield against the environment, and allow for steady growth.
 Styles that do this the best include faux locs, crochet braids, and pre-looped twists.

-WORK BEST WITH RELAXED HAIR?
+WHAT PROTECTIVE STYLES WORK BEST WITH RELAXED HAIR?

 Most all styles work great with relaxed hair.
 Softer hair can be trickier to manage and take a little more time to master.
 Try creating the jumbo version of your desired style to help in the manipulation of thick, dense hair.
 Not only does it reduce installation, but it often yields a more desirable look.